 MOSQUITO BORNE DISEASES

 The Hawaii Tourism Authority (HTA) continues to work closely with the Hawaii State Department of Health to monitor new cases of imported Zika being reported in the Hawaiian Islands.
-HTA is aware of the two recently reported cases (August 12) of imported Zika found in two residents on Maui who acquired it while traveling to infected areas overseas.
+HTA is aware of one recently reported case (October 11) of imported Zika found in a resident on the island of Hawaii who acquired it while traveling to infected areas overseas.
+This individual is past the point of being infectious to mosquitoes.

 It's important to note that there have been no locally acquired cases of Zika in the Hawaiian Islands to date.
 Leisure travelers or business groups can book their Hawaii trip with confidence as no travel health advisories have been issued for Hawaii about Zika by the Centers for Disease Control and Prevention.